Greater Latrobe NEXT Career Pathways Program

 GL Junior High Elective Courses:

 Once in high school, students will begin to align the courses they take with their career pathway.
 In addition to their Core courses, students have many Elective Courses and Advanced Placement courses to choose from that are aligned with the five pathways, which can be found in our Course Catalog here.
 Students are also given the opportunity to apply for Dual Enrollment, in which certain courses are accepted by six local colleges we partner with for college credits, giving students a head start on their post secondary education.
-Students also participate in our Compass period, every Tuesday during Lunch and Learn, which is a curriculum designed to promote socio-emotional learning, soft skills, and life skills.
-Below is a visual of some of the opportunities students have in every grade:
+Below is snapshot of all the opportunities students have in high school here at Greater Latrobe:

 Students are also encouraged to meet with their NEXT Coordinator to start exploring careers within the pathways they are interested in.
 The NEXT Coordinator will provide ample information regarding job data, education or training requirements, job outlook, and more, as well as provide the students opportunities to observe and job shadow the occupations they are interested in most.
-Students are encouraged to complete at least one job shadow during their sophomore or junior year, and we hope to provide mentorship opportunities in their junior or senior year where they can be more involved in their selected career path.
+Students are encouraged to complete at least one job shadow during their sophomore or junior year, as well as complete a mentorship or internship during their junior or senior year where they can be more involved in their selected career path.

 One of our most useful tools that we utilize is our career pathways software program, called pathwayMANAGER, which allows students to take a career assessment survey and build their individual profile based on their interests.
-They can select careers and schools that they are interested in, and they update this profile frequently during their Compass period, which is a curriculum designed to promote social-emotional learning and life skills.
+They can select careers and schools that they are interested in, and they update this profile frequently throughout their high school career.
 Students can also use the software to browse careers and relevant job data, provided by the U.S. Bureau of Labor and Statistics.
-They can also view current opportunities for job shadows and mentorships that are available to them, although we also work with students individually with specific requests and we can tailor an individualized plan to meet their unique interests.

 The Greater Latrobe NEXT program is successful because of our community partners - local businesses, industries, and organizations that work with us and our students to develop these unique and educational career experiences.